Shopify/checkout-sheet-kit-android/README.md

 _Note: use preloading to optimize and deliver an instant buyer experience._

+The current configuration can be obtained by calling `ShopifyCheckoutKit.getConfiguration()`.

 ### Preloading

 Initializing a checkout session requires communicating with Shopify servers and, depending